sammyl720/remix-saas/README.md

-# Remix TypeScript Template with Supabase Authentication and Authorization
+# Remix SaaS Template with Supabase and Stripe

-This template provides a starting point for building a Remix application with TypeScript, featuring authentication and authorization using Supabase.
-It includes:
+This template provides a starting point for building a SaaS (Software as a Service) application using Remix and TypeScript, featuring:

-- **User Authentication**: Signup, login, and logout functionality.
+- **User Authentication**: Signup, login, and logout functionality using Supabase.
+- **Subscription Management**: Integrate Stripe for handling subscriptions.
-- **Role-Based Authorization**: Protect routes based on user roles.
+- **Role-Based Authorization**: Protect routes based on user subscription status.
+- **Caching of Product Prices**: Improve performance by caching pricing data.
 - **Tailwind CSS Styling**: Pre-configured UI components for a modern look.
-- **Top Navigation Bar**: A responsive navbar that adapts to authentication state.
+- **Top Navigation Bar**: A responsive navbar that adapts to authentication and subscription state.
 - **Dockerized Deployment**: Simplified deployment using Docker and Docker Compose.

 ---